gelform/scheduled-tweets/README.md

-# scheduled-tweets
+# Scheduled Tweets WordPress plugin

-Schedule tweets (plugin) from your WordPress website
+Schedule tweets from your WordPress website with Buffer-like functionality.